Pi Cluster Documentation

 See more details in Velero plugin for aws.

-Velero CLI need to be installed joinly with kubectl. velero uses kubectl config file (~/.kube/config) to connect to Kuberentes API.
+Before installin Velero CLI, kubectl has to be installed. velero uses kubectl config file (~/.kube/config) to connect to Kuberentes API.

 • Step 3: unarchive